NilavoBoral/RAG-Llama-2-13b/README.md

 # Retrieval Augmented Generation on Llama-2-13b

-RAG on Llama-2-13B to answer questions about the itself
+RAG on Llama-2-13B to answer questions about itself.

-Llama-2 is one of the state-of-the-art Large Language Model.
+Llama-2 is one of the state-of-the-art Large Language Models.
 In this project, I have implemented the Llama-2 model to retrieve information about itself and answer user queries.

 Steps: